How America’s Gun Laws Fuel Armed Hate

 Not all acts of hate are hate crimes—hate crimes only occur when the act taken is a criminal offense.
 For example, a person handing out flyers promoting white supremacist ideology has not committed a crime.
 However, if a person motivated by the ideology contained in the flyer threatens or attacks a person because they are not white, that act could be charged as a hate crime.
 Depending on the state, hate crimes can also be prosecuted at the state level, though many state laws have less expansive definitions of what constitutes a hate crime than federal law.

 Hate crimes are shockingly common in the US, and FBI data indicates that this threat is fast increasing.
 The FBI began tracking hate crime incidents as part of its Uniform Crime Reports (UCR) in 1991.
-This data is available on the FBI UCR website from 1996 on.
-Other than brief spikes in 2001 and between 2006 and 2008, hate crimes were generally on the decline between 1996 and 2014.11
+Other than brief spikes in 2001 and between 2006 and 2008, hate crimes were generally on the decline between 1996 and 2014.8

-That trend seems to have reversed itself beginning in 2015, rising from 5,479 incidents reported in 2014 to a high of 7,314 in 2019, with an alarming 33% increase in incidents reported over that time period.
-In 2019, police departments reported more than 19 hate crimes per day, on average.
+That trend seems to have reversed itself beginning in 2015, rising from 5,599 incidents reported in 2014 to 8,263 in 2020, with an alarming 48% increase in incidents reported over that time period.9 In 2020, police departments reported more than 22 hate crimes per day, on average.10

 This number is likely an extreme undercount.
-The Bureau of Justice Statistics (BJS) also tracks hate crimes as part of its National Crime Victimization Survey (NCVS).
-Between 2013 and 2017, the five most recent years for which data is available, the BJS reported an average of 37 times as many hate crime victimizations per year as the FBI—around 223,000 per year, or 610 per day.12
+The Bureau of Justice Statistics (BJS) also collects data on hate crimes as part of its National Crime Victimization Survey (NCVS).
+In 2019 NCVS data suggests that 305,390 people experienced hate crime victimizations—42 times as many hate crime victimizations per year as reported by the FBI.11

-That’s one hate crime every two minutes and twenty seconds.
+That’s one hate crime every one minutes and 43 seconds.

 Several factors play into the large discrepancy between these two sources.
-The FBI’s UCR data is aggregated from reports sent to the FBI from participating law enforcement agencies,13 while the BJS’s NCVS data is collected by conducting interviews with a nationally representative sample of 160,000 people about their experiences with nonfatal crime victimization.
-BJS then uses the results from the survey to estimate the total number of incidents in the country.14
+The FBI’s UCR data is aggregated from reports sent to the FBI from law enforcement agencies who voluntarily participate in this data collection program,12 while the BJS’s NCVS data is collected by conducting interviews with a nationally representative sample of 240,000 people about their experiences of nonfatal crime victimization over the last year.
+BJS then uses the results from the survey to estimate the total number of incidents in the country.13

 A major factor in the gap in incident counts is that the NCVS data include incidents that were never reported to police.
-BJS reports that from 2013 to 2017, only 50% of hate crime victimizations were reported to law enforcement, and only 55% of people who reported the incident to police mentioned that they believed it was a hate crime.15
+From 2015 to 2019, only 57% of violent hate crime victimizations and 29% of nonviolent hate crime victimizations were reported to law enforcement.14

 Hate crimes are shockingly common in the US, and FBI data indicates that this threat is fast increasing.

-Over the past year, as a result of the scapegoating of Asians by Trump administration officials in response to the COVID-19 pandemic, there has been a reported increase in xenophobia and bigotry against the Asian American and Pacific Islander (AAPI) community.16 In too many cases, this hostile atmosphere has escalated into violence.
-Though federal data about the scale of the increase in anti-AAPI violence in 2020 will not be available for several months, community-based efforts to document the frequency and severity of anti-AAPI hate crimes and discrimination during the COVID-19 pandemic by groups like Stop AAPI Hate have documented thousands of incidents, ranging from verbal harassment to physical assaults and workplace discrimination.17
+Over the past two years, as a result of the scapegoating of Asian Americans by government officials in response to the COVID-19 pandemic, there has been a reported increase in xenophobia and bigotry against the Asian American and Pacific Islander (AAPI) community.15 In too many cases, this hostile atmosphere has escalated into violence.
+From 2019 to 2020, the FBI documented a 73% increase in anti-Asian hate crimes—significantly higher than the 13% increase in overall hate crimes over this same period.

-In light of the recent increases in hate-fueled violence, such as the attacks in Pittsburgh and El Paso, in February of 2020 the FBI elevated “racially motivated violent extremism” to be a top level priority threat—the same priority level as ISIS.18 In a statement before the Senate Homeland Security Committee, FBI Director Christopher Wray said that violent extremists motivated by racial or religious hatred make up a significant portion of the FBI’s domestic terrorism investigations, and that the majority of those attacks are motivated by violent white supremacist ideologies.19
+In light of the recent increases in hate-fueled violence, and following the attacks in Pittsburgh and El Paso, in February of 2020 the FBI elevated “racially motivated violent extremism” to be a top level priority threat—the same priority level as ISIS.21 In a 2020 statement before the Senate Homeland Security Committee, FBI Director Christopher Wray said that violent extremists motivated by racial or religious hatred make up a significant portion of the FBI’s domestic terrorism investigations, and that the majority of those attacks are motivated by violent white supremacist ideologies.22

 HERE TO HELP